Audio & video options for faculty

 Where do I publish my media?

-If you didn’t originally create the video or the video has some copyright item, like music, text, etc., then check the copyright information to determine if you can even publish or use the media.
+If you didn’t initially create the video or the video has some copyright item, like music, text, etc., then check the copyright information to determine if you can even publish or use the media.

 Publishing your media to a streaming server, such as YouTube or My Media inside D2L Brightspace, allows the media to be delivered to the viewer at their optimal settings and in an accessible player.
 If you save your media inside a storage area like Google Drive or D2L Brightspace, that’s not really meant for streaming media storage, your students may have to download the large video file first prior to viewing it, or the viewer may need to use a certain player or plug-ins before they can view the media.